 Her sensational trial in 1872 resulted in newspaper headlines that called her “America’s Queen Killer,” “The Poison Fiend,” “The Modern-Day Lucretia Borgia” or simply, “The Derby Poisoner.”

-While awaiting trial, she wrote a best-selling confession, called, Lydia Sherman exploited her fame by penning a confessional, which rose to the best seller list.
-She titled the book, The Poison Fiend!: Life, Crimes, and Conviction of Lydia Sherman, (the Modern Lucretia Borgia,) Recently Tried in New Haven, Conn., for Poisoning Three Husbands and Eight of Her Children : Her Life in Full!
-Exciting Account of Her Trial--the Fearful Evidence : the Most Startling and Sensational Series of Crimes Ever Committed in this Country : Her Conviction and Confession.
+While awaiting trial, she wrote a best-selling confession, called, The Poison Fiend!: Life, Crimes, and Conviction of Lydia Sherman, (the Modern Lucretia Borgia,) Recently Tried in New Haven, Conn., for Poisoning Three Husbands and Eight of Her Children : Her Life in Full!
+Exciting Account of Her Trial–the Fearful Evidence : the Most Startling and Sensational Series of Crimes Ever Committed in this Country : Her Conviction and Confession.

 The childhood of Lydia Sherman offers few clues to her emergence as a serial killer.
 She was born Lydia Danbury on Christmas Eve, 1824, in Burlington, N.J.
 A year after her birth, her mother died, and she went to live on her uncle’s farm until she turned 16.
 Then she went to live with her brother in New Brunswick.